viraj49/Realm_android-injection-rx-test/README.md

 - Picasso
 - UnitTesting

-A detailed description is avaialbe on this Medium post: https://medium.com/@Viraj.Tank/realm-integration-in-android-best-practices-449919d25f2f
+A detailed explanation on integration & best practices is avaialbe on this Medium post: https://medium.com/@Viraj.Tank/realm-integration-in-android-best-practices-449919d25f2f

 A detailed description on where we should subscribe & unsubscribe is availabe on this Medium post: